Delightree

 risk assessment

-Risk Assessment for Franchises - A complete guide
+Risk Assessment for Franchises - A Complete Guide

 Risk assessment is a detailed study and evaluation of uncertainties, events, scenarios that can be of potential risk while carrying out an activity.
 It is an effective process that helps organizations whether big or small to proactively design policy of effectively managing day to day workplace risks.